Tennessee mailman seemingly caught peeing on porch during delivery

 A U.S. Postal Service mail carrier was caught on surveillance video seemingly urinating on a homeowner's front porch as he delivered their mail.

-The footage shows the mailman apparently relieving himself as he walks down a sidewalk and up several stairs onto the porch.
+The footage showed the mailman apparently relieving himself as he walked down a sidewalk and up several stairs onto the porch.

-The employee appears to stop urinating once he arrives at the mailbox attached to the home, and looks around the area.
-He then pulls the homeowner's mail from his bag, and drops it in the box.
+The employee appeared to stop urinating once he arrived at the mailbox attached to the home, and looked around the area.
+He then pulled the homeowner's mail from his bag, and dropped it in the box.

-Once the mail is delivered, the employee walks away from the home and toward the street, narrowly avoiding walking in his own urine.
+Once the mail was delivered, the employee walked away from the home and toward the street, narrowly avoiding walking in his own urine.

 More on USPS...